How to finance an investment property

 For serious real estate investors looking to build an investment portfolio, there are essentially three rental property loan options: agency loans (Fannie/Freddie), local banks, or an alternative lender such as Visio Lending.
 Let’s look at all three options:

 Alternative lenders, sometimes referred to as Non-QM lenders or DSCR (Debt-service coverage ratio) lenders, offer investment property loan programs specifically designed to help SFR investors grow their investment portfolios.
-Since alternative lenders are not confined to the rules set by bank regulators or GSEs (government-sponsored entities), they offer a lot more flexibility and appealing terms, such as 30-year terms.
+Since alternative lenders are not confined to the rules set by bank regulators or GSEs (government-sponsored entities), they offer a lot more flexibility and appealing terms.

 Additionally, most alternative lenders underwrite their loans based on the cash flow of a property rather than personal income.
-That means they have low document requirements and do not review your employment history or tax returns.
-There are some drawbacks to alternative lending, yet most seasoned investors are comfortable with them:
+That means they have low documentation requirements and do not review your employment history or tax returns.
+There are some drawbacks to alternative lending, yet most seasoned investors are comfortable with them:z

 Agency loans are the least expensive type of loan, yet the most complicated to obtain.
 Lenders typically underwrite agency loans based on a holistic review of an investor’s cash flow, including personal income from stable employment and net operating income from rental properties.
 These loans have some drawbacks for investors including: